 The Water Education Foundation’s tours offer participants a firsthand look at the water facilities, rivers and regions critical in the debate about the future of water resources.
 Issues of water supply, water quality, environmental restoration, flood management, groundwater and water conservation are addressed by a wide range of speakers representing different viewpoints.

 Each year, the Foundation organizes conferences and workshops devoted to specific issues surrounding water.
-The Foundation’s annual Executive Briefing, held each spring in Sacramento, features speakers from stakeholder groups, the Legislature and governmental agencies who play important roles in making policy decisions about water.
-Past conferences have focused on climate change, the Delta, flood management and drought.
+The Foundation’s annual Water Summit features speakers from stakeholder groups, the state Legislature and governmental agencies who play important roles in making policy decisions about water.
+Other conferences have focused on climate change, groundwater, the Delta, flood management and drought.
 We also host a Water 101 workshop, typically each year as well as other workshops.
 Some conferences are conducted in partnership with state agencies and other organizations.

 Just fill out the form below to submit your event to our staff for review.
 Please note that we will not publish the “submission contact information,” it will only be used by our staff if we need to contact you with questions.